freifunk-gluon/gluon/docs/user/site.rst

     with the list from the site configuration.
 Setting `configurable` to `true` will allow the user to add the method ``null`` to the beginning of the method list or remove ``null`` from it, and make this change survive updates.
-Setting `configurable` is necessary for the package `gluon-luci-mesh-vpn-fastd`, which adds a UI for this configuration.
+Setting `configurable` is necessary for the package `gluon-web-mesh-vpn-fastd`, which adds a UI for this configuration.

     In any case, the ``null`` method should always be the first method in the list if it is supported at all.
 You should only set `configurable` to `true` if the